rust-lang/rustc-dev-guide/src/tests/adding.md

 #### When error line cannot be specified

-Let's this about this test:
+Let's think about this test:

 ```rust,ignore
 fn main() {